rreddy404/rreddy404.github.io/_posts/2025-09-01-UnderstandingTreatmentGroups.md

 - **Are you trying to affect a wide, representative audience or a narrow, specialized segment?**

-**Broad approach** → Useful when you want scalable, market‑wide insights.
+**Broad approach**: Useful when you want scalable, market‑wide insights.
-**Focused approach** → Ideal when you want to see how a treatment works for a specific demographic or niche.
+**Focused approach**: Ideal when you want to see how a treatment works for a specific demographic or niche.

 Your purpose will guide which data is relevant and how you segment your audience.